Kenya

-The Kenyan capital, Nairobi, is a place where everyone collides into a magnificent experience that will take a lifetime to forget.
+The Kenyan capital, Nairobi, is a place where everyone collides with a magnificent experience that will take a lifetime to forget.
 From its vibrant cultural life to its unlikely national park, excellent food joints to breathtaking trails of history – Nairobi is a melting pot of attractions that can draw even the most adventurous of tourists to its bustling heart.

-While we were all set to spend #30DaysInAfrica and serve at a Children’s Home in the district of Kikuyu, our journey began from Nairobi.
-We had 48 hours in the city, before we kickstarted our volunteering endeavor followed by the game drives in Maasai Mara & Amboseli.
+While we were all set to spend #30DaysInAfrica and serve at a Children’s Home in the district of Kikuyu, our journey began in Nairobi.
+We had 48 hours in the city before we kickstarted our volunteering endeavor followed by the game drives in Maasai Mara & Amboseli.
 Needless to say, we utilized the time effectively and ticked off some of the best things to do in Nairobi.

 Here’s all that we did in just 48 hours in Nairobi!